AAUWPETALUMA.COM

 Title IX

 Title IX of the Education Amendments of 1972 is the federal law that prohibits sex discrimination in education, protecting staff and students in any educational institution or program that receives federal funds.
-This includes local school districts, colleges and universities, for-profit schools, career and technical education programs, libraries, and museums.
+This includes local school districts, colleges and universities, for-profit schools, career and technical education programs, libraries, museums, and city parks & recreation departments.

 Every school must have a Title IX Coordinator who is responsible for ensuring the school complies with Title IX to create a campus that is free from sexual violence and discrimination and that welcomes and supports all students.
 Find the Title IX Coordinator for schools in the Petaluma area using this list.